Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Characterization of signalling in the affects framework

 Notice however that in this case, it does not make sense to simply equate the left and right hand sides of the expressions for the original and reduced affects relations, as we did for Red$_1$ and Red$_3$.
 Even in our simple example, $P_{\cG_{\mathrm{do}(X)}}(Y_1|X)\neq P_{\cG_{\mathrm{do}(X)}}(Y_1Y_2|X)$ and $P_{\cG}(Y_1Y_2)\neq P_{\cG}(Y_1)$.
 Therefore, the motivation for the definition of Irred$_2$ is more complex than for the other cases.
 Moreover, Irred$_2$ will not be as central to our results as Irred$_1$ and Irred$_3$.
 Therefore, we conclude with a final example and defer further details regarding the rationale and examples for Irred$_2$ to \cref{sec:red2}.

 \begin{example}{(Motivating example for Red$_2$)} The concept of jamming was first introduced in \cite{PhysRevA.53.3781} as a new form of post-quantum correlation in the context of a tripartite Bell scenario.
 Suppose that $Y$ is the (freely chosen) setting of a party Bob while $A$ and $C$ are outcomes of the remaining two parties Alice and Charlie.
-Jamming correlations allow for $Y$ to jointly signal to $A$ and $C$ (i.e., $P(AC|Y)\neq P(AC)$), without signalling individually i.e., $P(A|Y)=P(A)$, $P(C|Y)=P(C)$.\footnote{The motivation for this is that when we embed the tripartite scenario in spacetime such that the three measurements are spacelike separated and $Y$'s future contains the joint future of $A$ and $C$, then the joint signalling from $Y$ to $AC$ can only be verified within $Y$'s future.
-Therefore, it cannot lead to superluminal communication since $Y$ does not individually signal to the spacelike variables.}
+Jamming correlations allow for $Y$ to jointly signal to $A$ and $C$ (i.e., $P(AC|Y)\neq P(AC)$), without signalling individually i.e., $P(A|Y)=P(A)$, $P(C|Y)=P(C)$.\footnote{The motivation for considering these correlations is the following.
+Suppose we embed the tripartite scenario in space-time such that the three measurements are space-like separated and $Y$'s future light cone contains the intersection of the future light cones (i.e., the joint future) of $A$ and $C$.
+Then the joint signalling from $Y$ to $AC$ can only be verified within $Y$'s future light cone.
+Furthermore, since $Y$ does not individually signal to the space-like-separated variables $A$ or $C$, the authors of \cite{PhysRevA.53.3781} argue that joint signalling from $Y$ to $AC$ in this space-time configuration cannot facilitate superluminal signalling.
+Such space-time configurations, which allow for jamming correlations in a Bell-type scenario without enabling superluminal signalling, are indeed possible in Minkowski space-time — specifically, in both 1- and 2-dimensional spatial configurations, as explicitly demonstrated in Appendix C of \cite{VVCJ}.}

 In \cite{VVC_Letter, VVCJ, VVCPR} explicit causal models for such jamming scenarios have been proposed and analyzed in the affects framework.
 In the simplest case using the three variables mentioned here, the following causal model exhibits jamming, where the signalling is now expressed through affects relations.
 We have $Y\longrsquigarrow A$, $\Lambda\longrsquigarrow A$ and $\Lambda\longrsquigarrow C$ with $P(\Lambda)$ and $P(Y)$ being uniform, $A=\Lambda\oplus Y$ and $C=\Lambda$.
 Here, $Y\vDash AC$ but $Y\not\affects A$ and $Y\not\affects C$.
 However both $Y \vDash A \given C$ and $Y \vDash C \given A$ hold.
 Therefore, $Y \affects AC$ is Irred$_2$. \end{example}